Damage From Wayward Weedkiller Keeps Growing

 Steckel says it's difficult to predict how much this will take out of farmers' pockets.
 Some of the injured soybeans may recover and produce a normal-size harvest.
 Others probably will not.
 Some fields have been hit by drifting dicamba multiple times.

-Tom Burnham, who farms land in Mississippi County, Arkansas and across the state line in Missouri, is one of the farmers pushing for a ban on dicamba spraying.
+Tom Burnham, who farms land in Mississippi County, Arkansas, and across the state line in Missouri, is one of the farmers pushing for a ban on dicamba spraying.
 "This technology cannot be allowed to exist," he says.
 "It cannot co-exist with other crops."

 In theory, if every farmer bought Monsanto's dicamba-tolerant soybeans, then their crops all would be safe from dicamba drift.
 But Burham says "it's ludicrous to expect everybody to plant this, just to defend themselves.
 And that doesn't address vegetable growers, people with orchards, people with vineyards.
 They're going to be economically harmed, too."